Aeyth8/UE4-Librarian/README.md

 It's as simple as placing the 'dxgi.dll' into your game's binaries, opening the configuration page 'DList.ini' and setting the DLL Names and their corresponding timer.

+# Currently Unfinished
+It just needs a small fix and a couple changes and it will be ready for use!

 # Credit
 Now I will give credit where it's due, **Illusory/ASMRGaming** originally created this project and code, but he discontinued going the open source route and ended up going into the closed-off scumbag gatekeeper routine, making his special little "Mod Unlocker" both closed source, and locked behind a paywall.